trento-project/wanda/guides/specification.md

 When the Execution starts running, its current state is stored in the Database and the targets are notified - via the message broker - about Facts to be gathered.

-Then the Execution waits for the [Facts Gathering](#facts-gathering) to complete.
+Then the *Execution* waits for the [Facts Gathering](#facts-gathering) to complete.

 ### Facts Gathering

 After an _Execution Request_ the targets are notified about the facts they need to [gather](./gatherers.md).

-Whenever a target has gathered all the needed facts for an Execution, it notifies Wanda - via the message broker - about the **Gathered Facts**.
+Whenever a target has gathered all the needed facts for an *Execution*, it notifies Wanda - via the message broker - about the *Gathered Facts*.

 ### Expectation Evaluation

-When Wanda receives the Gathered Facts **from all the targets** of an Execution, then [Expectations](#expectations) are [evaluated](#expression-language) and the result of a Check is determined.
+*Expectation Evaluation* is the process of [evaluating](#expression-language) the [Expectations](#expectations) using the received *Gathered Facts* to obtain the result of a check.

+This will only happen once *Gathered Facts* are received **from all the targets**.

 After the result has been determined, the currently `running` Execution transitions to `completed` and its new state is tracked on the Database.

-At this point the Execution is considered **Completed** and interested parites are notified about the Execution Completion.
+At this point the Execution is considered **Completed** and interested parties are notified about the Execution Completion.

 ### Checks Results

-Check Result tells whether the specified best practice was adhered on a target infrastructure.

-It can be:
+Once an execution is completed, a checks result should give feedback on what aspects of a target infrastructure adhere to the best practices and which don't.

+Possible results:
 - `passing`, everything ok
 - `warning`, best practice not followed, should fix
 - `critical`, best practice not followed, must fix